kangze001/KATF/README.md

 ## Datasets

-We will publicly release our self-simulated Bot Traffic Dataset after the paper is published.
-In addition, we will also make the script programs used to simulate the bot traffic publicly available.
+Our self-simulated Bot Traffic Dataset will be made publicly available in the future.
+In the meantime, the data is also available by contacting the authors directly.
+Additionally, other publicly accessible datasets utilized in this study can be obtained via the original links provided in the cited references.

 ## Experiments

-For offline testing or real-time deployment using our self-built Bot Traffic Dataset, please use the **MSTF (Multi-Scale Traffic Temporal Fingerprinting)** features for training and inference.
-This is necessary to validate the real-time testing capabilities of our KATF model.

-However, for public datasets such as **CW, OW, WTF-PAD, Front, Walkie-Talkie, and TrafficSliver**, you **must not** use the MSTF features, as they will not be suitable.
-For these public datasets, only the **raw time-series features** should be used.
+For the reproduction of the experimental process, detailed comments are provided in the source code, and the entire workflow can be completed by following the instructions.

 ## Contact